 The new Postal Service used this route and the house we now know as The Malthouse became a post and telegraph office until it closed in 1967.
 When Ursula Taylor left school she became the post girl and delivered the mail around the parish including to the Italian soldiers in the POW camp in Windmill Hill.
 Ursula's aunt aunt ran the Stoulton Sub Post Office.
 The Post Office brought new people into the village.
 Parishioners had been coming to the Church for centuries but the Post Office and the new Village School meant that Victorian Stoulton was a busy place - the old world had already started to change.

 This is Church Lane in the 1950s.
 The Court House is the other side of the main road, but in this picture it is not difficult to blot out the main road and imagine the ancient route way going westwards to Wadborough or Kempsey.

 In the 1950s there were still two large village farms, Stoulton Farm and Boxbush Farm, plus a number of small holdings in and around the village.
-The arrival of the train and the opening of Stoulton Station had meant that fresh produce could easily travel to the expanding markets of the Black Country.
+The arrival of the train in the 1850s and the opening of Stoulton Station had meant that fresh produce could easily travel to the expanding markets of the Black Country.
 Small scale fruit and vegetable production provided alternative employment for agricultural workers.